-YouTube has just announced that, starting June 2021, taxes will be withheld from YouTube creators earning, for a tax fee up to 24%.
+YouTube has just announced that, starting June 2021, taxes will be withheld from YouTube creators earnings, for a tax fee of up to 24%.
 But, does it apply to all earnings or just for income of views coming from the US?
-Can you at this point pay less taxes in your own country?
+Can you at this point pay fewer taxes in your own country?
 We will try to answer this below, but first, let’s see what the email sent by YouTube states.

 I already read the email.
 Bring me to the FAQ!

 |Hi there, we’re reaching out because Google will be required to deduct U.S. taxes from payments to creators outside of the U.S. later this year (as early as June 2021).
 Over the next few weeks, we’ll be asking you to submit your tax info in AdSense to determine the correct amount of taxes to deduct, if any apply.
 If your tax info isn’t provided by May 31, 2021, Google may be required to deduct up to 24% of your total earnings worldwide.|

 In the next few weeks you will receive an email to submit your tax information in AdSense.
 The online tax tool in AdSense is six steps and will ask you a series of questions to guide you through the process to determine if any U.S. taxes apply.
 For more information on these changes and a list of tax info to prepare, visit our Help Center.